Francisca Valenzuela: 2014: Tajo Abierto

-2018–present: La Fortaleza
+2018–present: La Fortaleza, Vida Tan Bonita, and Adentro

 In 2018, she released the first two singles of her upcoming fourth studio album, "Tómame" and "Ya no se trata de ti", both tracks charted on the Chile Singles Chart, peaking on the positions 15 and 39, respectively.
 In July 2019, she released "Héroe", the third single of the album, which reach the top 10 on the Chile Singles Chart, making her fifth top 10 on the country.
 She performed the song at the closing ceremony of the 2019 Pan American Games in Lima, Peru during the handover segment for the next Games in her hometown Santiago.

 On January 17, 2020, Valenzuela released her fourth studio album, La Fortaleza.
 A week before she released the fourth single of the album, "Flotando" which peaked at the number 70 on the Chile Singles Chart.

+Her fifth studio album, Vida Tan Bonita, was released on May 6, 2022 via Sony Music Chile.
+The opening song, "Se Va", was written and dedicated to her parents as an homage to their immigration to the United States in the 1970s.
+The album drew its influences from female pop singers from the 1990s, such as Paulina Robio and Thalia.

+Her sixth studio album, Adentro, was released on August 18, 2023 to critical acclaim for its raw and sobering songwriting, as noted by Rolling Stone magazine.

+In January 2025, Rolling Stone cited Valenzuela's unreleased and untitled seventh studio album among its most anticipated Latin American records for 2025.
+The album was recorded in Mexico City and Santiago, Chile and is expected to feature piano-based compositions.

 Fashion career

-Valenzuela began modeling for the popular Chilean clothing brand, "Foster" in 2012.
+Valenzuela began modeling for the popular Chilean clothing brand, Foster, in 2012.
 In May 2013, she partnered with the company to design a collection.
-Her collection features black and white pieces inspired by 60s mod and SKA.
+Her collection features black and white pieces inspired by 60s mod and ska.
 The collection is available exclusively in Foster stores throughout Chile.
 On November 6, 2013, Valenzuela revealed that she had designed a second collection for Foster.
 The Summer 2014 collection features 21 pieces, including accessories like handbags and wallets, designed by Valenzuela.